Afijabi71/Active-Directory-Simulation-Bayotech-Solutions/README.md

   - `Computer Configuration` → `Administrative Templates` → `Start Menu and Taskbar`
   - Set **"Remove and prevent access to the Shut Down, Restart, Sleep, and Hibernate commands"** to **Enabled**

 **Result:**
-Prevents domain users from shutting down, restarting, or putting the system to sleep — enforcing controlled access and reducing unauthorized system downtime.
+Prevents domain users from shutting down, restarting, or putting the system to sleep — enforcing controlled access and reducing unauthorized system downtime in Atlanta OU.

 ---